Welcome to NeuroAffective-CBT®

 If this sounds intricate, it’s because the field of psychotherapy is wonderfully complex.
 Different schools of therapy take different paths.
 Some require years of exploration; others work within weeks or months.
 Yet all share the same fundamental goal: to help people suffer less, understand themselves more deeply, and live more fully.

-NeuroAffective-CBT® (NA-CBT®) belongs to the broad family of cognitive-behavioural therapies, known for their structured frameworks, clear boundaries, and strong empirical foundations.
-What makes NA-CBT® distinctive is its depth of integration.
+NeuroAffective-CBT (NA-CBT) belongs to the broad family of cognitive-behavioural therapies, known for their structured frameworks, clear boundaries, and strong empirical foundations.
+What distinguishes NA-CBT is its depth of integration.
 It weaves together neuroscientific understanding, affective and relational insight from psychodynamic and humanistic traditions, and the practical, outcome-focused methods of behavioural science.

 Mind, Body, and the Foundations of Change

-Mind and body form a single regulatory system, and emotional suffering often emerges from how physiological states interact with learned affective patterns.
+Mind and body form a single regulatory system.
+Emotional suffering often emerges from the interaction between physiological states and learned affective patterns.

 TED is not a wellness add-on.
-It is often the foundation that allows cognitive, emotional, and relational work to become possible, tolerable, and effective.
+It is often the stabilising platform that makes deeper cognitive, emotional, and relational work possible.

 The Body–Brain–Affect Triangle

-The brain generates predictions about safety and threat, constructing meaning from bodily signals and emotional states. - Affect (Source of all Emotions):
+The brain continuously anticipates potential threats and prepares the organism to respond, constructing meaning from bodily signals and emotional states.

-Fast, survival-oriented emotional responses such as fear, shame, anger, and relief shape attention, behaviour, and self-experience.
+Fast, survival-oriented responses such as fear, shame, anger, and relief shape attention, behaviour, and self-experience.

-Arrows run in all directions between these three points, emphasising reciprocal influence rather than linear causation.
+Influence flows in all directions.
 A shift in any one corner alters the entire system.

 Differentiating Affect from Interpretation